Nitish-Kumar0/Audify/README.md

 - View and manage previous uploads.
 - Add captions or comments to audio files at specific timestamps.

+## Benefits of Audify

+Audify offers several advantages that make it a valuable tool for users:

+1. **Audio Extraction**: With Audify, users can easily extract audio from various video formats, enabling them to convert videos into audio files quickly.

+2. **Timestamped Comments**: Audify allows users to add comments or captions at specific timestamps in the audio files.
+This feature is especially useful for annotating important sections or providing context within the audio.

+3. **User-friendly Interface**: Audify provides a user-friendly web interface that simplifies the process of uploading videos, converting them to audio, and managing the files.
+The intuitive design makes it accessible to users of all levels of technical expertise.

+4. **Previous Upload History**: Users can conveniently access and manage their previous uploads within Audify.
+This feature enables easy organization and retrieval of converted audio files.

+5. **Cross-platform Compatibility**: Audify supports video sources from various platforms, including local device uploads, YouTube videos, Facebook videos, and Twitch streams.
+This versatility ensures that users can extract audio from a wide range of sources.

+6. **Secure User Authentication**: Audify implements user authentication to ensure secure access to the application.
+This safeguard protects user data and files from unauthorized access.

+By combining these benefits, Audify provides a comprehensive solution for users seeking to extract audio from videos and enhance their audio files with timestamped comments.

 ## Tech Stack
 - Frontend: HTML, CSS, JavaScript
 - Backend: Python (Django)